mdlayher/consrv/README.md

 ```

 Now you can log in to either device's serial console over SSH using port 2222 on
-the gokrazy device.
+the `consrv` host.
 When you're ready to end your session, use the SSH escape
 `ENTER ~ .` to break the connection:

 ```text